This post may contain affiliate links. Please see my full disclosure for details.

 Chocolate Ice-Cream

-- ⅓ cup (2oz/57g) bittersweet chocolate, melted and cooled
+- ⅓ cup (2 oz/57 g) bittersweet chocolate , melted and cooled

 Instructions

-Place a 12 oz glass jar with a tight, sealable lid in the fridge to chill for 30 minutes (I don't recommend a plastic container as it will be much harder to whip).
+- Place a 12 oz glass jar with a tight, sealable lid in the fridge to chill for 30 minutes (I don't recommend a plastic container as it will be much harder to whip).

-Now, you have a thick and creamy blank canvas to turn into any flavor of Ice cream you want.
+- Now, you have a thick and creamy blank canvas to turn into any flavor of ice cream you want.
 Below are just some of the most popular flavors.

-Freezing and Storing your Ice Cream
+To Freeze and Store your Ice Cream